ecommerceberlin/ecommerceberlin.com/texts/exhibitors.md

 5.5.
 If the Exhibitor decides to cancel the booking of the Additional Services, other than the Full print stand booth:

-5.5.1. up to 120 days before the eventą, 80% of the amount paid shall be returned to the Exhibitor, 5.5.2 up to 90 days before the event, 20% of the amount paid shall be returned to the Exhibitor, 5.5.3 up to 60 days before the eventą, 100% of the amount paid will be retained as the handling fee.
+5.5.1. up to 120 days before the event, 80% of the amount paid shall be returned to the Exhibitor, 5.5.2 up to 90 days before the event, 20% of the amount paid shall be returned to the Exhibitor, 5.5.3 up to 60 days before the event, 100% of the amount paid will be retained as the handling fee.

 5.6.
 If the Exhibitor decides to cancel the booking of Full print stand booth: